Ark of the Covenant: During the reign of King Hezekiah

-The Babylonian conquest and aftermath
+The invasion of the Kingdom of Babylon

-In 587 BC, the Babylonians destroyed Jerusalem and Solomon's Temple.
-There is no record of what became of the Ark in the Books of Kings and Chronicles.
-An ancient Greek version of the biblical third Book of Ezra, 1 Esdras, suggests that Babylonians took away the vessels of the ark of God, but does not mention taking away the Ark:
+In 587 BC, when the Babylonians destroyed Jerusalem, an ancient Greek version of the biblical third Book of Ezra, 1 Esdras, suggests that Babylonians took away the vessels of the ark of God, but does not mention taking away the Ark:

 In Rabbinic literature, the final disposition of the Ark is disputed.
 Some rabbis hold that it must have been carried off to Babylon, while others hold that it must have been hidden lest it be carried off into Babylon and never brought back.
 A late 2nd-century rabbinic work known as the Tosefta states the opinions of these rabbis that Josiah, the king of Judah, stored away the Ark, along with the jar of manna, and a jar containing the holy anointing oil, the rod of Aaron which budded and a chest given to Israel by the Philistines.
-This was said to have been done in order to prevent their being carried off into Babylon as had already happened to the other vessels.
-Rabbi Eliezer and Rabbi Shimon, in the same rabbinic work, state that the Ark was, in fact, taken into Babylon.
-Rabbi Yehudah, dissenting, says that the Ark was stored away in its own place, meaning somewhere on the Temple Mount.

 Service of the Kohathites

 The Kohathites were one of the Levite houses from the Book of Numbers.
 Theirs was the responsibility to care for "the most holy things" in the tabernacle.
 When the camp, then wandering the Wilderness, set out the Kohathites would enter the tabernacle with Aaron and cover the ark with the screening curtain and "then they shall put on it a covering of fine leather, and spread over that a cloth all of blue, and shall put its poles in place."
 The ark was one of the items of the tent of meeting that the Kohathites were responsible for carrying.